SorenEricMent/currycoin/README.md

 ## Proof of Concept

-Replace this with a description of your proof-of-concept.
+We present the proof of concept of our project with an Replace this with a description of your proof-of-concept.
 This may be as short as a few paragraphs, or it may be longer.
 It should **definitely** take less than 4 minutes to read carefully and thoroughly, though working through and running the code may take an extra 4 minutes.
 (Your guidance and links should make it easy for us to work through the code.)